PaulHatch/semantic-version/readme.md

 instead of the default patch level.
 As with normal commits the implied version will only increment by one value since the last tag regardless of how many major or minor commits are encountered.
-Major commits override minor commits, so a set of commits containing both will result in a major version increment.
+Major commits override minor commits, so a set of commits containing both major and minor tags will result in a major version increment.

 ![Commits Graph](minor.drawio.svg?raw=true)